hackcheckio/Hackcheck-Private-API/README.md

     "success": false
 }
 ```
+These two body structures make it easy for developers to parse our responses with efficiency and ease.

 #### Breakdown
 `found` - The 'found' element is a INT that represents the number of results that were found for your query.